 One survey looked at what customers wanted to see on local business websites and uncovered some interesting information about consumers’ preferences:

-- More than a third said that a clear and ‘smart’ website gave the business more credibility
+- More than a third of customers said that a clear and ‘smart’ website gave the business more credibility

 - The most important information people wanted to see on websites were:

 - List of products